dgraph-io/dgraph-docs/content/clients/java.md

 ## Intro
 This library supports two styles of clients, the synchronous client `DgraphClient` and the async client `DgraphAsyncClient`.
-A `DgraphClient` or `DgraphAsyncClient` can be initialised by passing it a list of `DgraphBlockingStub` clients.
+A `DgraphClient` or `DgraphAsyncClient` can be initialized by passing it a list of `DgraphBlockingStub` clients.
 The `anyClient()` API can randomly pick a stub, which can then be used for GRPC operations.
 In the next section, we will explain how to create a synchronous client and use it to mutate or query dgraph.
 For the async client, more details can